 Greenlawn is a somewhat small town located in the state of New York.
 With a population of 13,841 people and two constituent neighborhoods, Greenlawn is the 139th largest community in New York.

 Greenlawn home prices are not only among the most expensive in New York, but Greenlawn real estate also consistently ranks among the most expensive in America.

-Greenlawn is a very ethnically-diverse town.
+Greenlawn is an extremely ethnically-diverse town.
 The people who call Greenlawn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenlawn residents report their race to be White, followed by Black or African-American.
 Greenlawn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.02% of the town’s residents.
+People of Hispanic or Latino origin account for 14.71% of the town’s residents.
 Important ancestries of people in Greenlawn include Irish, German, Polish, and English.

 The most common language spoken in Greenlawn is English.
 Other important languages spoken here include Spanish and French.